dhellmann/pymotw-3/source/array/index.rst

     :start-after: #end_pymotw_header

-In this example, the array is configured to hold a sequence of bytes and is initialized with a simple string.
+In this example, the array is configured to hold a sequence of bytes and is initialized with a simple byte string.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'array_string.py'))